-Active Picture: Sub 1
+Active Picture: 🔲 Sub 1 🛟

-Note: Picture-In-Picture and Picture-By-Picture modes cannot be used when Source Input is used to combine multiple inputs.
-See "Inputs panel" on page 18.
+- Picture-In-Picture and Picture-By-Picture modes cannot be used when Source Input is used to combine multiple inputs.
+See "Inputs panel" on page 18. - The number of available Picture-In-Picture or Picture-By-Picture screens depends on the display model being used.